 Ain't nothing wrong with bringing more Dijon into your life.
-Here, you get to sauce a chicken breast with a luxurious mix of robust Dijon, white wine, and rich butter.
+Here, you get to sauce a chicken breast with a luxurious mix of robust Dijon, cream, and rich butter.
 But mustard isn't the only star of this dish: You'll never eat zucchini the same way after savoring it in this gratin, made with nutty Parmesan and jammy sun-dried tomatoes, and topped with crispy fried onions.

-Pat chicken breasts dry, and season both sides with ½ tsp. salt and ¼ tsp. pepper.
+Pat chicken breasts dry, and season both sides with ¼ tsp. salt and ¼ tsp. pepper.

 Cook the Zucchini

-Add zucchini to hot pan.
-Stir often until browned but still crunchy, 2-3 minutes.
+Add zucchini to hot pan and stir often until browned but still crunchy, 2-3 minutes.